 NR- This symbol indicates that no grade was reported.

 Students who officially withdraw from courses before the last day to withdraw without academic penalty will receive a grade of “W” and receive no credit.
-Students who officially withdraw after the last day to withdraw without academic penalty and before the last three weeks of the semester or who have exceeded the maximum number of withdrawals will receive a grade of “WF,” which will be counted as an “F” in the calculation of their grade point average.
+Students who officially withdraw after the last day to withdraw without academic penalty and before the last week of the semester or who have exceeded the maximum number of withdrawals will receive a grade of “WF,” which will be counted as an “F” in the calculation of their grade point average.

 The only exceptions to these withdrawal regulations will be for instances involving unusual circumstances, which must be fully documented.
 Students may appeal to the academic standing committee for consideration of unusual circumstances.
 Exact withdrawal dates will be published in the official academic calendar.
 Students who simply stop attending classes without officially withdrawing usually are assigned failing grades.
 Students will receive refunds only when they withdraw from ALL their classes and only by the schedule outlined in the University System refund policy.